-Picadillo (pronounced like pee-cah-DEE-yo) is ground or finely chopped beef cooked with vegetables (and sometimes fruit) and is enjoyed all over Latin America.
-Depending on the region and people´s personal customs, picadillo can be eaten as-is—often accompanied by rice and/or beans—or used to fill empanadas, chiles rellenos, tamales, tacos, stuffed potatoes, or more.
-What follows is a pretty basic recipe that can be employed in any of these uses.
-See more serving suggestions and variations below the recipe.
+Picadillo (pee-cah-DEE-yo) combines ground or finely chopped beef with vegetables (and sometimes fruit) for a versatile stew enjoyed throughout Latin America.
+Depending on the region and people´s personal customs, picadillo serves as a main dish, often accompanied by rice and beans, or as a filling for empanadas, chiles rellenos, tamales, tacos, stuffed potatoes, and more.
+Start with a basic recipe that you can customize to your taste with seemingly endless serving suggestions and variations.

 - 1/4 cup raisins (softened by soaking in warm water for 20 minutes)

-- 1 poblano chile or green bell pepper, seeded and chopped
+- 1 poblano chili or green bell pepper (seeded and chopped)

 - 1 teaspoon ground cumin